corda/corda/docs/source/cordapp-build-systems.rst

 Signing the CorDapp JAR
 ^^^^^^^^^^^^^^^^^^^^^^^
-The ``cordapp`` plugin can sign the generated Cordapp JAR file using `JAR signing tool <https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html>`_.
+The ``cordapp`` plugin can sign the generated Cordapp JAR file using `JAR signing and verification tool <https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html>`_.
 Signing the Cordapp enables it's contract classes to use signature constraints instead of other types of the constraints, refer to :doc:`api-contract-constraints` for description.
 By default the JAR file is signed by Corda development certificate.